Inauguration fashion: Purple, pearls, American designers

 Inauguration fashion: Purple, pearls, American designersNew

 Joe Biden and Kamala Harris showcased American designers at their inauguration Wednesday.
-Harris made a nod to women’s suffrage and Shirley Chisholm in pearls and purple.
+Harris made a nod to women’s suffrage, Shirley Chisholm and her beloved sorority in pearls and purple.
 Michelle Obama, Hillary Clinton and Laura Bush also wore hues of purple.
 Chisholm was the first Black woman elected to Congress and the first Black major-party candidate to run for president.
 Harris has cited her as an inspiration.
-Jill Biden wore an ocean-blue wool tweed coat over a dress by American designer Alexandra O’Neill of the Markarian label.
+Jill Biden wore an ocean blue wool tweed coat over a dress by American designer Alexandra O’Neill of the Markarian label.
 Joe Biden wore a navy blue suit and overcoat by Ralph Lauren.
-Singer Garth Brooks wore jeans and a cowboy hat.
-And a relative of Harris wore designer sneakers.
+Country star Garth Brooks wore jeans and a cowboy hat.